-INSTRUCTOR IN PHYSICAL EDUCATION MARION LYON SCHWOB, M.S.
 B.A., University of Iowa; M.S., University of Southern California.
-Student, Wellesley College and Denishawn School of Dancing.
-Director of Department of Physical Education for Women, University of Iowa.
+Graduate, Department of Hygiene and Physical Education, Welleslev College.
+Student, Denishawn School of Dancing,

-(Appointed September, 1934)
+Director of Department of Physical Education for Women, Uni-(Appointed September, 1934.) versity of Iowa.